 This article will help you understand the problematics of raster and vector map tiles and the main differences between these two map data types.
 You will learn about different MapTiler products, including MapTiler Cloud and MapTiler Data that offer ready-to-use raster and vector tiles of the entire planet for your projects and applications.
 Also, you will find out how to create raster or vector map tiles from your own data with MapTiler Engine.

-Raster map tiles are larger in size, less demanding on end-users hardware but more demanding on the server-side performance.
+Raster map tiles are larger in size, less demanding on end-users' hardware but more demanding on the server-side performance.

-Vector map tiles are faster to load, less demanding on the server-side performance but more demanding on end-users hardware.
+Vector map tiles are faster to load, and less demanding on the server-side performance but more demanding on end-users hardware.

 With MapTiler you can take advantage of both map data types.
 You can use many standard MapTiler maps of the whole world or create your own data set.